-DBH will base a determination for alternative compliance on the following information in the providers' proposal:
+DBH bases a determination for alternative compliance on the following information:

 - a.
-It is consistent with the intent of the specified regulation; - b.
-It protects the rights, health, and safety of the consumers; - c.
-It does not relieve the provider of the responsibility to comply with other pertinent regulatory requirements; and - d.
+It is consistent with the intent of the specified regulation. - b.
+It protects the rights, health, and safety of the consumers. - c.
+It does not relieve the provider of the responsibility to comply with other pertinent regulatory requirements. - d.
 It contains documentation of evidence of how alternative compliance with the regulation would enhance quality, accessibility, public safety, and cost effectiveness.